john-/ham2mon/README.md

 1. Priority frequencies
 2. Lockout frequencies
 3. Frequency labeling
+4. CTCSS (PL tone) filtering

-If an individual frequency or frequency range is specfied more than once, an error will be generated and ham2mon will not load.
+If an individual frequency or frequency range is specified more than once, an error will be generated and ham2mon will not load (unless the duplicate entry is used to specify an additional unique ctcss tone for that frequency).

-For an exmaple, see the [example frequencies file](./apps/frequencies-example.yaml).
+For an example, see the [example frequencies file](./doc/example.freqs.yaml).

 ### Priority Handling
 Priorities can be assigned to frequencies and frequency ranges in the frequency file.
 Highest priority is 1.
 Frequencies can have equal priority.
 If no priority is assigned the default value is no priority.